libesmtp/libESMTP/docs/reference.rst

 This document describes the libESMTP programming interface.

-This document is for version 1.0.6.
+This document is for the master branch which is a superset of version 1.0.6, adding only the `_full()` variants of the application data API.

 The libESMTP API is intended for use as an ESMTP client within a Mail User Agent (MUA) or other program that wishes to submit mail to a preconfigured